-The proliferation of and, at times, indiscriminate use of economic development tools such as Tax Increment Financing, and other tax abatement programs by many municipalities in the Library District have become a major concern for the Library.
-Recently, there has been an attempt to use these tools for residential projects causing more problems for the Library.
-These developments have caused additional uncertainty concerning the Library's long-term financial outlook.
+The proliferation of and, at times, indiscriminate use of economic development tools such as Tax Increment Financing and other tax abatement programs by many municipalities in the Library District have become a major concern for the Library.
+Last year, there were attempts to use these tools for residential projects which causes more problems for the Library.
+This practice has continued to cause additional uncertainty around the Library's long-term financial outlook.

-Long-term Financial Planning
+Long-Term Financial Planning

 The Library maintains a 25-year long term financial plan.
 This plan is updated on a recurring basis with the most current information as it relates to property tax receipts, state funding, staffing, operations, and capital projects.
-It allows the Library to analyze operational and capital needs in conjunction with the capital improvement plan and debt repayments.
+It allows the Library to analyze operational and capital needs in conjunction with the Capital Improvement Plan and debt repayments.